-Not a penny of the pay, second on the day.
-(Speech just before the 1926 General Strike).
+Not a penny of the pay, not a second on the day.
+(Speech just before the 1926 General Strike). -

 Why can’t people live with each other in peace?
 Why must everything be destroyed?
 Why must people go hungry while surplus food elsewhere in the world rots away?
 Oh why must people be so crazy?

 Nothing I can say or do can change the structure of the Universe.
 But maybe, by raising my voice, I can help the greatest of all causes; goodwill among men and peace on earth.

 In the service of the people we followed such a policy that socialism would not lose its human face.
 (Rudé Pravo 1968).

 They, the poor, have to labour in the face of the majestic equality of the law, which forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.
 (Le Lys rouge 1894).

 Discontent arises from a knowledge of the possible, as contrasted with the actual.
 (In Place of Fear 1952).

 From the moment when a subordinate class becomes really independent and dominant, calling into being a new type of State, the need arises concretely, of building a new intellectual and moral order, i.e. a new type of society, and hence the need to elaborate the most universal concepts, the most refined and decisive ideological weapons.
 (Prison Notebooks 1926-1937).